 Changes in your immune response and falling hormone production as you age can lead

-Here are some of the medicines that can cause or worsen dry eye:
+Here are some of the medicines that can also cause or worsen dry eye:

-If you have dry eye symptoms and are on medicines, talk to your healthcare provider
+If you have dry eye symptoms and are on medicines, talk with your healthcare provider

 to see if changes might help.